hcagatayyilmaz/data-literacy-extreme-wealth-analysis/README.md

 # Data Literacy Project

-- [ ] Run factor analysis with categorical features.
+- [ ] Run factor analysis with categorical features. (when selfMade and gender are encoded, it doesn't work, and gives 'singular matrix error')
 - [ ] Work on prediction model by using categorical features. learn one-hot encoding.
 - [x] Scrape newest unofficial dataset and compare with our main dataset which is 2023 official data.
 - [ ] Finalize Jupyter Notebook file, merge all into single one